anaconda/anaconda-project/docs/source/index.rst

    dependencies. ``anaconda-project add-env-spec`` adds these additional environment specs.
  * Commands can be ipython notebooks.
-If you create a notebook in your project directory it will automatically be listed in ``anaconda-project list-commands``.
+If you create a notebook in your project directory add it with ``anaconda-project add-command mynotebook.ipynb``.
+ * Read details on :doc:`the anaconda-project.yml format</config>`.